awsdocs/amazon-dynamodb-developer-guide/doc_source/Limits.md

 ### Decreasing Provisioned Throughput<a name="limits-decreasing-provisioned-throughput"></a>

 For every table and global secondary index in an UpdateTable operation, you can decrease `ReadCapacityUnits` or `WriteCapacityUnits` \(or both\)\.
 The new settings do not take effect until the `UpdateTable` operation is complete\.
-A dial down is allowed up to four times any time per day\.
+A decrease is allowed up to four times any time per day\.
 A day is defined according to the GMT time zone\.
-Additionally, if there was no decrease in the past four hours, an additional dial down is allowed, effectively bringing maximum number of decreases in a day to nine times \(4 decreases in the first 4 hours, and 1 decrease for each of the subsequent 4 hour windows in a day\)\.
+Additionally, if there was no decrease in the past hour, an additional decrease is allowed, effectively bringing the maximum number of decreases in a day to 27 times \(4 decreases in the first hour, and 1 decrease for each of the subsequent 1\-hour windows in a day\)\.

 **Important**
- Table and GSIs dial down limits are decoupled, so any GSI\(s\) for a particular table have their own dial down limits\.
+Table and GSI decrease limits are decoupled, so any GSI\(s\) for a particular table have their own decrease limits\.
 However, if a single request decreases the throughput for a table and a GSI, it will be rejected if either exceeds the current limits\.
 A request will not be partially processed\.

 **Example**
  A table with a GSI, in the first 4 hours of a day, can be modified as follows:

-+  Dial down the table's WriteCapacityUnits or ReadCapacityUnits \(or both\) 4 times\.
++  Decrease the table's WriteCapacityUnits or ReadCapacityUnits \(or both\) 4 times\.

-+  Dial down the GSI's WriteCapacityUnits or ReadCapacityUnits \(or both\) 4 times\.
++  Decrease the GSI's WriteCapacityUnits or ReadCapacityUnits \(or both\) 4 times\.
  At the end of that same day the table and the GSI's throughput can potentially be decreased a total of 9 times each\.

 ## Tables<a name="limits-tables"></a>